 How soon will I notice improvement?

 What’s the cost of depression economically?

 How many people have PTSD?

 Migraines can be episodic or chronic.
 A typical episodic migraine (EM) can linger for hours.
 According to an American Migraine Prevalence and Prevention (AMPP) study, 17.1% of American women and 5.6% of American men have episodic migraines, which are much more common than chronic migraines.
 Some people who experience episodic migraines will eventually develop chronic migraines, but not all.
 Only 1.3% of American women and 0.5% of American men experience chronic migraines.

 How many people have bipolar mood disorder?

-It is estimated that almost 2.6% of the U.S. population diagnosed with bipolar disorder and nearly 83% of cases classified as severe.
+It is estimated that almost 2.6% of the U.S. population has been diagnosed with bipolar disorder and nearly 83% of cases are classified as severe.
 If left untreated, bipolar disorder usually worsens.
 However, with a good treatment plan including psychotherapy, medications, a healthy lifestyle, a regular schedule and early identification of symptoms, many people live well with the condition.